solana-foundation/developer-content/content/guides/dapps/cash-app.md

 npx expo start --dev-client
 ```

-Install the build on your android emulator and keep it running in a separate
+Install the build on your Android emulator and keep it running in a separate
 window.
 Every time you save a file, the emulator will refresh.

 ### Initial Program Connection

 We can create a custom hook that accepts the public key of the user as a
-parameter that is designed to interact with our deployed solana program.
+parameter that is designed to interact with our deployed Solana program.
 By
 providing the program ID, the rpc endpoint that the program was deployed to, the
 IDL of the program, and the PDA of a specified user, we can create the logic
-required to manage interactions with the solana program.
+required to manage interactions with the Solana program.
 Create a new file under
 `utils/useCashAppProgram.tsx`, to implement this function.

 Since we want this app to be publicly available, deploy your program to devnet